Menu

 Carve out pockets of time for activities or hobbies you enjoy, especially those that have nothing to do with TTC.
 Read an engrossing novel, get absorbed in an art project, meet up with old friends who know nothing of your fertility struggles.
 This provides a much-needed mental break and reminds you that you are more than just your reproductive parts.

-Supporting Someone Else On The TTC Rollercoaster
+Supporting Someone Else on the TTC Rollercoaster

 If you have a close friend or family member trying unsuccessfully to get pregnant, be sensitive in how you share your own pregnancy news.
 Have an open conversation about what would be most helpful and respectful, then tailor your updates accordingly.